Zylann/godot_voxel/doc/source/module_development.md

 This module contains macros to profile specific code sections.
 By default, these macros expand to [Tracy Profiler](https://github.com/wolfpld/tracy) zones.
 It allows to check how long code takes to run, and displays it in a timeline.

-It was tested with [Tracy 0.10](https://github.com/wolfpld/tracy/releases/tag/v0.10).
+It was tested with [Tracy 0.10](https://github.com/wolfpld/tracy/releases/tag/v0.10), but later versions probably work too.

 ![Tracy screenshot](images/tracy.webp)